Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 So also is the resurrection of the dead.
 The body is sown in corruption, it is raised in incorruption.
 It is sown in dishonor, it is raised in glory.
 It is sown in weakness, it is raised in power.

 — 1 Corinthians 15:42-43

-We are, clearly, seeing a distinct picture in this Feast and through the processes of creation that everything declares who He is and is testifying of His Will to reveal Himself to us and dwell with us once again.
+We are clearly, seeing a distinct picture in this Feast and through the creation processes that everything declares who He is and is testifying of His Will to reveal Himself to us and dwell with us once again.

-His plan is and always has been and always will be to bring us back to that position we once had in the garden where His life was in us, and He dwelt with us; A place where His love and goodness were not a question.
-They were a matter of fact.
+His plan has always been and always will be to bring us back to that position we once had in the garden where His life was in us, and He dwelt with us, A place where His love and goodness were not a question.
+They were, a matter of fact.
 A place where the rivers of living water will fill and satisfy every part of us.

 — Ephesians 3:17-19